WizardLM: Empowering large pre-trained language models to follow complex instructions: Complicate Input Prompt

-\textbf{Example-4:}\\ \texttt{I want you act as a Prompt Rewriter.
+\begin{exmp}{Prompt for Complicate Input of Evolving} I I want you act as a Prompt Rewriter.
 Your objective is to rewrite a given prompt into a more complex version using dataformat to make those famous AI systems (e.g., chatgpt and GPT4) more difficult to handle.
-But the rewritten prompt must be reasonable and must be understood and responded by humans. \\ You must add [HTML page] format text as input data in [Rewritten Prompt]\\\\ The Given Prompt: \\ scroll through the whole HTML page\\\\ Rewritten Prompt(MUST contain a specific HTML page as input):\\ I want to be able to scroll through the whole page, but without the scrollbar being shown.\\ In Google Chrome it's:}
+But the rewritten prompt must be reasonable and must be understood and responded by humans. \\ You must add [HTML page] format text as input data in [Rewritten Prompt]\\\\ \textbf{\#Given Prompt\#:}\\ scroll through the whole HTML page\\\\ \textbf{\#Rewritten Prompt\#} (MUST contain a specific HTML page as input):\\ I want to be able to scroll through the whole page, but without the scrollbar being shown.\\ In Google Chrome it's:

 \texttt{But Mozilla Firefox and Internet Explorer don't seem to work like that.\\ I also tried this in CSS:}